inls161/pandoc-practice/example.md

 * * *

 GitHub Username:
-Today's date:
+Today's date: 7/12/17

-What tools have you we worked with so far in this class?
+# What tools have you we worked with so far in this class?
+In this class I have worked with GitHub, Linux/Unix, Markdown, Pandoc, and Jekyll.

-Which have you found most potentially useful?
+## Which have you found most potentially useful?
+I have found GitHub and Linux/Univ to be the most useful so far.

-Why?
+### Why?
+If you are able to use GitHub effectively, you can become a better collaborator in the workforce environment.
+With Linux/Unix, I have enjoyed being able to use a remote terminal to access local work that is on my computer and then execute any changes that I've made.

-What tools have been the most difficult to learn?
+## What tools have been the most difficult to learn?
+I would say that Linx/Unix has been the most difficult to learn.

-Why have they been particularly difficult to learn and use?
+### Why have they been particularly difficult to learn and use?
+It's like learning a new lanugage.
+You have to understand the syntax, what everything does, and then how to use it appropriately.

-What tools would you like to learn more about?
+# What tools would you like to learn more about?
+Since I want to go into database and *possibly* systems analysis, I am excited to learn about SQL and other database manipulation and querying languages.
+I will be teaching myself Python (I know we are not going to cover this in this class).

 * * *